The Center Conjecture for thick spherical buildings: Introduction

-Apparently, the first motivation of Tits for considering the Center Conjecture was to prove a result associating a parabolic subgroup $P$ to a unipotent subgroup $U$ of a reductive algebraic group $G$ \cite[Lemma 1.2]{Titscenterconj}.
-This result is a direct consequence of the Center Conjecture.
-The desired parabolic subgroup is obtained as the center of the fixed point set of the action $U\acts B$, where $B$ is the building associated to the group $G$.
-This result was later obtained by Borel and Tits in \cite{BorelTits} using other methods.

-In Geometric Invariant Theory a special case of the Center Conjecture is used to find parabolic subgroups that are {\em most} responsible for the instability of a point (see \cite{Mumford}).
+Part of Tits' motivation for the Center Conjecture came from algebraic group theory (cf. \cite[Lemma 1.2]{Titscenterconj}).
+A special case of the Center Conjecture is also considered in Geometric Invariant Theory related to the discussion of instability (see \cite{Mumford}).
 This special case was proven by Rousseau \cite{Rousseau} and Kempf \cite{Kempf}.

-From the point of view of metric geometry and $\CAT(1)$ spaces, a natural generalization of Conjecture~\ref{centerconj} is to drop the assumption of $K$ being a subcomplex and consider arbitrary closed convex subsets $C\subset B$.
-Such a subset $C$ is a $\CAT(1)$ space itself.
-We can also forget the ambient building and look for fixed points for the whole group of isometries $Isom(C)$.

-\begin{conj} If $C$ is a closed convex subset of a spherical building $B$, then $C$ is a subbuilding or the action $Isom(C)\acts C$ has a fixed point. \end{conj}

-Conjecture~\ref{conj:fixpoint} was answered positively in \cite{BalserLytchak} for the case $dim(C)\leq 2$.
-The strategy of their proof is basically to consider a smallest $Isom(C)$-invariant closed convex subset $Y\subset C$ and then prove that if $Y$ is not a subbuilding, it has intrinsic radius $\leq\pihalf$ (by intrinsic radius of $Y$ we denote the infimum of the radii of balls centered at $Y$ and containing $Y$).
-If a $\CAT(1)$ space $X$ has intrinsic radius $\leq\pihalf$, it was also shown in \cite{BalserLytchak} that the set $Z$ of circumcenters of $X$ is not empty and has radius $<\pihalf$, in particular, $Z\subset X$ has a unique circumcenter and it is fixed by $Isom(X)$.
-It follows that $Isom(C)$ fixes a point in $Y\subset C$.

-If $C\subset B$ has intrinsic radius $\pi$ then it must be a building (see \cite{BalserLytchak2}) and if it has intrinsic radius $\leq\pihalf$, it satisfies the fixed point property asserted in Conjecture~\ref{conj:fixpoint}.
-It is natural to ask if there are closed convex subsets between these two possibilities or if Conjecture~\ref{conj:fixpoint} is just a consequence of a more general ``gap phenomenon'' (cf. \cite[Question 1.5]{KleinerLeebinvconv}).

-\begin{conj} If $C$ is a closed convex subset of a spherical building $B$, then $C$ is a subbuilding or $rad_C(C)\leq\pihalf$. \end{conj}
+The conjecture regained interest through the work of Serre on {\em complete reducible} subgroups of algebraic groups (see \cite{Serre}).
+A more general geometric form of the Center Conjecture concerning arbitrary convex {\em subsets} and their circumradii arises when studying the asymptotic geometry of convex sets in symmetric spaces of noncompact type (cf. \cite{KleinerLeebinvconv}).
+We refer to the introduction of \cite{LeebRamos} for a detailed discussion of several aspects concerning the Center Conjecture and other related questions.

+Recently, after the publication of a preprint version of this paper, applications of the Center Conjecture have appeared in e.g.\ \cite{BateMartinRoehrle3}, \cite{Struyve}.

-If $dim(C) \leq 1$ then it is easy see that Conjecture~\ref{conj:rad} holds, namely, a one-dimensional convex subset is a building or a tree of radius $\leq\pihalf$.
-Another easy case is when the building $B$ is just a spherical Coxeter complex, i.e. $B$ is a round sphere with curvature $\equiv 1$, then $C$ is a sphere or has intrinsic radius $\leq\pihalf$.
+If $dim(K) \leq 1$ then it is easy to see that the Center Conjecture holds, namely, a one-dimensional convex subcomplex is a building or a tree with circumradius $\leq\pihalf$.
+In the last case, it has a unique circumcenter which is fixed by $Isom(K)$.
+If $dim(K)\leq 2$ a stronger version of the conjecture has been shown in \cite{BalserLytchak}.